-(i) Authorized Number of Shares.
-Subject to adjustment under Section 10, Awards may be made under the Plan (any or all of which Awards may be in the form of Incentive Stock Options, as defined in Section 5(b)) for up to a number of shares of common stock, \$0.001 par value per share, of the Company (the "Common Stock"), as is equal to the sum of:
+(i)Authorized Number of Shares.
+Subject to adjustment under Section 10, Awards may be made under the Plan (any or all of which Awards may be in the form of Incentive Stock Options, as defined in Section 5(b), provided that the total number of shares under Incentive Stock Options made under the Plan shall not exceed 9,000,000 shares of Common Stock) for up to a number of shares of common stock, \$0.001 par value per share, of the Company (the "Common Stock"), as is equal to the sum of:

-- (1) 9,000,000 shares of Common Stock; and - (2) such additional number of shares of Common Stock (up to 10,884,677) as is equal to the number of shares of Common Stock subject to awards granted under the Company's 2013 Stock Incentive Plan, as amended (the "Existing Plan") or the Company's Amended and Restated 2007 Stock Incentive Plan, as amended, that are outstanding as of the date that the Plan is approved by the Company's stockholders (the "Effective Date") and which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of Incentive Stock Options to any limitations under the Code).
+- (1) 9,000,000 shares of Common Stock; and - (2) such additional number of shares of Common Stock as is equal to the number of shares of Common Stock subject to awards granted under the Company's 2013 Stock Incentive Plan, as amended (the "Existing Plan") or the Company's Amended and Restated 2007 Stock Incentive Plan, as amended, that are outstanding as of the date that the Plan is approved by the Company's stockholders (the "Effective Date") and which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of Incentive Stock Options to any limitations under the Code).